Cardinal Challenge Competition Rules

 Adherence to the rules and guidelines set forth in this document is critical to the success and credibility of Cardinal Challenge and all affiliated competitions.
 To that end, Cardinal Challenge has set up a due diligence process:

-- All teams along with individual members and faculty advisers must attest to conforming to all rules and guidelines.
+- All teams (along with individual members and faculty advisors) must attest to conforming to all rules and guidelines.

-- All reported issues will be reviewed and if deemed necessary penalties will be imposed upon the identified team and its sponsoring university.
+- All reported issues will be reviewed and if deemed necessary penalties will be imposed upon the identified team.

-Any questions regarding Brown-Forman Cardinal Challenge may be directed to the BFCC Director, Bobby Garrett (firstname.lastname@example.org), or Forcht Center for Entrepreneurship Program Coordinator, Paula Sacher (email@example.com).
+Teams interested in competing must notify the below contacts or submit by June 1, 2023.
+Any questions regarding the Brown-Forman Cardinal Challenge may be directed to the BFCC Director, Bobby Garrett (firstname.lastname@example.org), or Forcht Center for Entrepreneurship Program Coordinator, Paula Sacher (email@example.com).